ethanachi/multilingual-probing-visualization/README.md

 # multilingual-probing-visualization

-This repository is a codebase for probing and visualizing multilingual language models, specifically Multilingual BERT, based on the ACL'20 paper [A Structural Probe for Finding Syntax in Word Representations](https://nlp.stanford.edu/pubs/chi2020finding.pdf).
+This repository is a codebase for probing and visualizing multilingual language models, specifically Multilingual BERT, based on the ACL'20 paper [Finding Universal Grammatical Relations in Multilingual BERT
+](https://nlp.stanford.edu/pubs/chi2020finding.pdf).
 It draws heavily from the [structural-probes](https://github.com/john-hewitt/structural-probes/) codebase of Hewitt and Manning (2019).
 All code is under the Apache license.

 ## Installation & Getting Started